Palacio Fuentes

 The Palacio Fuentes is considered one of the architectural landmarks in Rosario, Argentina.
-The eclectic edifice in a predominant Beaux-Arts style is located at 722 Sarmiento Street in the heart of Rosario's business district, at the intersection with Santa Fe St. The palace was named after Juan Fuentes Echeverría, the businessman who commissioned the construction of the building that today still bears his name.
+The eclectic edifice in a predominantly Beaux-Arts style is located at 722 Sarmiento Street in the heart of Rosario's business district, at the intersection with Santa Fe Street.
+The palace was named after Juan Fuentes Echeverría, the businessman who commissioned the construction of the building.